 The presence of the Elder/Knowledge Keeper-in-Residence at TCDSB will help to foster the cultural, emotional and spiritual well-being of Indigenous and non-Indigenous students, teachers, administrators, staff and community members.
 Having contact with them will provide, particularly for Indigenous students, a unique access to personal support.

-Counselling and support for TCDSB FNMI students and or related family members.
+Counselling and support for TCDSB FNMI students and/or related family members.

-School visits i.e., classroom talks, opening ceremonies, smudging, and traditional teachings.
+School visits (i.e., classroom talks, opening ceremonies, smudging, and traditional teachings).

-Not more than one-hour in duration
+Not more than one hour in duration.

-One visit per class not more than 30-35 students.
+One visit per class, not more than 30-35 students.

-Diane has been a Metis Knowledge Keeper and artist for over 30 years.
+Diane has been a Métis Knowledge Keeper and artist for over 30 years.
 She studied and apprenticed with a number of Indigenous elders, in particular one from the Eastern Cherokee Nation, whom she calls Grandmother.
 Over the last 20 years, Diane has traveled with her and other Elders and Knowledge Keepers, helping others and sharing her wisdom through participating in and facilitating workshops.
 She has worked with the TCDSB, TDSB and the Royal Ontario Museum in Toronto.

-Upon moving to Toronto, she worked to the national office of the Anglican Church of Canada as a coordinator of the Anglican Fund for Healing and Reconciliation.
+Upon moving to Toronto, she worked for the national office of the Anglican Church of Canada as a coordinator of the Anglican Fund for Healing and Reconciliation.
 There she travelled across the country working with Indigenous communities, First Nation organizations, churches, church group and schools.
-The work involved: receiving and processing applications to the healing fund, working with communities on their healing projects, listening, leading presentations on history of the residential schools, history of colonialism, its impacts on individuals, families and communities, working closely with the Truth & Reconciliation Commission.
+The work involved: receiving and processing applications to the healing fund, working with communities on their healing projects, listening, leading presentations on the history of the residential schools, history of colonialism, its impact on individuals, families and communities, working closely with the Truth & Reconciliation Commission.
 Esther also worked as anti-racism educator for the national office of the Anglican Church of Canada.